Doctoral Programme

 – Could you give me some additional information about the doctoral programme?

-The programme’s focus is on the students’ independent thesis research.
+The program’s focus is on the students’ independent thesis research.
 There are no preset research lines to be followed.
 The written doctoral thesis should be handed in at the end of the residency.
 The degree earned is: Dr. sc.
 ETH Zürich.

 ELIGIBILITY